zalando/restful-api-guidelines/Introduction.md

 - clients of existing APIs have to cope with these APIs based on outdated rules
 - new APIs have to respect the current guidelines

-Furthermore you should keep in mind that once an API becomes public external available, it has to be re-reviewed and changed according to current guidelines - for sake of overall consistency.
+Furthermore you should keep in mind that once an API becomes public externally available, it has to be re-reviewed and changed according to current guidelines - for sake of overall consistency.